 Because of this, the natural horsepower method came under increasing pressure.
 In particular, owners began to argue that expropriation deprived them of an opportunity to make a significant commercial profit, a loss for which compensation should be paid.
 Eventually, after about ten years, legal professionals started taking this argument seriously.

 A new market for waterfalls had already developed at this point, following increased interest in small-scale hydropower from commercial actors who could not rely on easy access to expropriation licenses.
 For transactions of rights to waterfalls on this market, the traditional method of valuation is not used.
 In fact, waterfalls are rarely sold at all.
 Instead, they are leased to the development company for an annual fee.
-The details of such agreements vary, but the fee usually corresponds to a percentage of annual gross income of the hydropower plant, often between 10 and 20 percent.
+The details of such agreements vary, but the fee usually corresponds to a percentage of annual gross income of the hydropower plant, often between 10% and 20%.

 Since leasehold agreements tie compensation to the fate of the hydropower project, several questions arise when attempting to estimate the present-day value of streams and waterfalls on this market.
 The appraisers first have to determine what the most likely project looks like.
 Then they have to determine what the annual production will be.
 After this, they must assess the cost of constructing the plant, which will in turn make it possible to estimate the level of rent likely to be paid to the waterfall owners.
-Then, since this rent is set as a percentage of the income from sale of electricity and energy certificates, the appraisers must stipulate future prices, usually for forty-fifty years (the standard duration of a leasehold).
+Then, since this rent is set as a percentage of the income from sale of electricity and energy certificates, the appraisers must stipulate future prices, usually for 40 to50 years (the standard duration of a leasehold).
 Finally, a present-day value can be calculated based on future cash flows.